Preoperative Radiation Therapy for Early-Stage Breast Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 However, it does mention that concurrent chemotherapy for current breast cancer is not allowed.

-Is preoperative radiation therapy for early-stage breast cancer safe?
+What prior data suggests that preoperative radiation therapy is safe for early-stage breast cancer patients?

-How is preoperative radiation therapy different from other treatments for early-stage breast cancer?
+What evidence suggests that preoperative radiation therapy is effective for early-stage breast cancer?

 Parul N. Barry